 See the list of schools for the 2020-2021 business school admissions cycle.

-There’s never been a better time to apply to business school.
+There’s never been a better time to apply to business school to get your MBA.
 With COVID-19 impacting the ability of students to take standardized tests in-person, several top MBA schools are responding to these changes by allowing you to apply without a GRE or GMAT, or adding special accommodations to meet the needs of MBA applicants in the 2020-2021 admissions cycle.

 Listed below are a current list of test requirements for top business schools in the US.